Easy Ways To Get Customers To Write Reviews That Boost Retail Sales

 Think Out of the Box

-Social media fans have embraced both Vine and Instagram video in a big way as they both offer fast and easy ways to get a short video online.
-A video testimonial can be even more compelling then a written one, and making a quick 6 to 30 second video takes even less time than writing a review.
+Social media fans have long embraced both YouTube and Instagram video in a big way as they both offer fast and easy ways to get a short video online.
+A video testimonial can be even more compelling than a written one, and making a quick 6 to 30 second video takes even less time than writing a review.
 So, if you don’t have them already (which you really should) create profiles at these sites too and add those links to your ‘review us’ section as well.
 Videos from both sites are also embeddable, so you can make great use out of any reviews gained in this way all of the web as well.

 Be Careful with Incentives